-“Never give up,” is a common piece of advice that we’re given when we’re facing difficulties.
+“Never give up” is a common piece of advice we’re given when facing difficulties.
 People think giving up is not an option, as we often hear about successful people who plow through obstacles to achieve greatness.

-The truth is, successful people give up a lot.
-They turn knowing when to quit into an art form.
-Yes, there will be times on your journey when you’ll need to soldier on in spite of difficult odds, but sometimes you have to close one door in order to open another.
+Yes, there will be times on your journey when you’ll need to soldier on despite difficult odds, but sometimes you have to close one door to open another.

 Macintosh was producing hardware, desktops, and servers when Jobs intervened.
-All of these product lines were cut in order to allow the company to focus on four main products.
+All of these product lines were cut to allow the company to focus on four main products.

 Looking back, we recognize that Jobs made the right decision.
 Hindsight is funny that way–we see the value in him making such deep cuts to Macintosh’s initiatives because we know how successful the company became.

-I’m willing to bet that at the time people were fairly disgruntled by these changes.
-Over 3,000 people lost their jobs and 70% of Apple’s products were discontinued.
+I’m willing to bet that these changes at the time disgruntled people.
+Over 3,000 people lost their jobs, and 70% of Apple’s products were discontinued.
 This might have looked like grounds for disaster because he was giving up so much.

 When we cut things from our lives or businesses, it feels like we’re losing.
 There’s this shame around giving up on something you’ve worked for.
 But giving up doesn’t mean that you lack perseverance.
-Nobody wants to be considered a quitter, just sometimes you have to make cuts in order to realize a broader vision.
+Nobody wants to be considered a quitter; just sometimes, you have to make cuts to realize a broader vision.

 Sometimes persistence will yield better results than quitting, but you’ll have to weigh your options.
 There are a few things that you can give up right away to pave the way for a more successful future.

 We live in a fast-paced world, and what worked yesterday may not work tomorrow.
 Whether you’re running a business or managing your life, staying up to speed on what’s happening in the world is essential.
-Being able to anticipate change can give you a chance to alter your course while incurring less cost.
+Being able to anticipate change can allow you to alter your course while incurring less cost.

 Abandoning things that no longer serve you can be challenging.
 It’s easy to fall prey to the Sunk Cost Fallacy, which is the idea that you need to continue on a certain path because you have already invested time, energy, and resources into that pursuit.